 MAY 4, 3-7PM

-Come to The Club Car and help us DE-install the 36 feet of colorful painter’s tape and re-roll them so that the artist can re-use the materials.
+Community members assisted in a DE-install the 36 feet of colorful painter’s tape and re-rolled the materias so that the artist can re-use them.

 Artist Statement — Kristin Putchinski